-Reaction papers: You are required to submit two 3-page long reaction papers to your classmates' presentations.
-In the reaction paper, you will choose at least two papers that were presented over two presentation days (i.e., at least one paper from each presentation day) and 1) summarize the designs and the results of them and 2) provide integrative discussion in your own words.
+Reaction papers: You are required to submit a 3-page long reaction papers to two research articles presented in class.
+In the reaction paper, you will 1) summarize the designs and the results of the two studies and 2) provide integrative discussion in your own words.
 You will be turning in your reaction papers online on Quercus.
-Your assignment will be screened for plagiarism using "Turnitin" function.
-Please read the following statement for the disclaimer: "Normally, students will be required to submit their course essays to Turnitin.com for a review of textual similarity and detection of possible plagiarism.
-In doing so, students will allow their essays to be included as source documents in the Turnitin.com reference database, where they will be used solely for the purpose of detecting plagiarism.
-The terms that apply to the University's use of the Turnitin.com service are described on the Turnitin.com web site".
+Your assignment will be screened for plagiarism using "Ouriginal" function.
+Please read the following statement for the disclaimer: "Normally, students will be required to submit their course essays to the University's plagiarism detection tool for a review of textual similarity and detection of possible plagiarism.
+In doing so, students will allow their essays to be included as source documents in the tool's reference database, where they will be used solely for the purpose of detecting plagiarism.
+The terms that apply to the University's use of this tool are described on the Centre for Teaching Support & Innovation web site (https://uoft.me/pdt-faq)."